mormahr/pdf-service/README.md

 The service has a `/health` endpoint that will respond with a `200` status code if the service is running.
 This endpoint is also configured as a docker [`HEALTHCHECK`][docker-healthcheck].

+### Supported architectures

+The docker image supports the `linux/amd64` (regular Intel and AMD 64bit processors on x86_64), `linux/arm64` (Apple Silicon, AWS Graviton, etc.) and `linux/arm/v7` (Raspberry Pi) architectures.
+Image sizes and other information that varies between architectures is taken from the `linux/amd64` variant.

+If you need a different architecture, please open an issue with your use-case.

+Native Windows docker images are not supported.
+The linux image can be run on Windows using Docker Desktop.

 ## Development

 ### Setup the development environment